-If you are interested in information about securities that the State issues, please contact the Capital Finance Office.
-The Capital Finance Office is the only party authorized to speak on the State's behalf about the State's securities.
+If you are interested in information about securities that the State issues, please contact the Capital Finance Office; the Capital Finance Office is the only party authorized to speak on the State's behalf about the State's securities.

 The Capital Finance Office maintains a web site that provides access to both disclosure and non disclosure information.
+The Capital Finance Office posts to this web site general fund cash flow reports and all event and additional (voluntary) filings that it makes through MSRB's EMMA system.